-When Would a Law of Property (LPA) Act Receiver be Appointed
+When Would a LPA Receiver or Fixed Charge Receiver be Appointed

-A Law of Property Act Receiver (LPA Receiver) is appointed by a lender who has a fixed charge over property under the statutory power given to that lender in section 109 of the Law of Property Act 1925.
+A LPA Receiver or Law of Property Act Receiver is appointed by a lender, or mortgagee, who has a fixed charge over property under the statutory power given to that lender in Section 109 of the Law of Property Act 1925.
 The LPA Receiver's primary duty is to the lender, as opposed to the borrower or any other creditor.

-Such an appointment of a Law of Property Act (LPA) Receiver may only take place if:-
+Such an appointment may only take place if:-

 1. the mortgage money has become due, and